gofynd/fdk-client-kotlin/documentation/APPLICATION.md

 | Argument  |  Type  | Description |
 | --------- | ----  | --- |

-Used to login or register with google for ios
+Use this API to login or register in iOS app using Google Account credentials.

 *Success Response:*

-A JSON object with user details
+Success.
+Returns a JSON object with the user details.
+Check the example shown below or refer `AuthSuccess` for more details.

 Schema: `AuthSuccess`